-13. If your application for enrolment is successfully completed, you will receive a student card or other proof of enrolment issued by the institute director.
-Reference is made to the HU Students' Charter on this student card (7.33(2)).
-The HU Students' Charter describes the rights and obligations of students at the university9.
+13. If your application for enrolment is successfully completed, you will receive a (digital) student card or other proof of enrolment issued by the institute director.
+Reference is made to the HU Students' Charter on this (digital) student card (7.33(2).

-Article 5 Enrolment in the First Year10 of an Associate's Degree Programme or in the Propaedeutic Phase of a Bachelor's Degree Programme.
+Article 5 Enrolment in the First Year of an associate's degree programme or in the Propaedeutic Phase of a Bachelor's Degree Programme.

-- 1. This article only applies to the first11 enrolment in the first year of an AD programme or the propaedeutic phase of a bachelor's degree programme.
+- 1. This article only applies to the first enrolment in the first year of an AD programme or the propaedeutic phase of a bachelor's degree programme.
 You can only be enrolled as a student in these programmes if you have met the requirements as stated in this article. - 2.
 This article does not apply to study programmes that have a decentralised selection procedure, with the exception of Paragraph 12 which does apply.
-(Also refer to Article 20 of these regulations.) - 3.
+(Also refer to Article 20 of the Enrollment Regulation HU). - 3.
 The Programme Selection Check of the university consists of a digital intake, a programme selection activity (matching) in the form of a matching day or programme selection consultation (on-site or online) and a programme selection recommendation.